indutny/blog/posts/c.cpp-in-node.md

 ```

 This initialization function receives `exports` object as an input, and exports
-the methods and classes to it in a pretty much the same way as you normally do
+the methods and classes to it in pretty much the same way as you normally do
-in a CommonJS modules.
+in CommonJS modules.

 Each of the exported classes are bound to some C++ classes, and most of them are
-actually an `AsyncWrap` C++ class children.
+actually derived from the `AsyncWrap` C++ class.

 The Handle instances are destroyed automatically by V8's GC (once they are
 closed in JS), and the Wraps are manually destroyed by the Handle, once they are